 Exactly 10 months ago on this day, we took delivery of our Renault Duster AMT.
 It was a well thought of decision and after reviewing cars like TUV, EcoSport, Brezza, BRV and the Creta, we decided to book the Renault Duster AMT.

-Fast forward to today, its been a good experience after completing around 22,000kms till now.
-We are travellers and have tried the Duster in highways, off roads, broken roads and jungle trails.
-We’ve covered hill stations, valleys, flat roads, beaches, hair pin bends – any terrain that we could get.
+Fast forward to today, it has been a good experience after completing around 22,000kms till now.
+We are travelers and have tried the Duster in highways, off roads, broken roads, and jungle trails.
+We’ve covered hill stations, valleys, flat roads, beaches, hairpin bends – any terrain that we could get.

-Infotainment System – The Duster comes equipped with a new Media Nav infotainment system with an 18 cm touch screen.
-It included Sat Nav, multimedia functions and bluetooth connectivity with smartphones (max 5).
+The Duster comes equipped with a new Media Nav infotainment system with an 18 cm touch screen.
+It included Sat Nav, multimedia functions and Bluetooth connectivity with smartphones (max 5).
 The system offers easy access to functions such as Radio, Multimedia, Maps and settings through the home screen.
-Navigation is a bit tricky for first time users but you get used to it after spending some time on it.
-The Bluetooth tech enables drives to make and receive hands free calls along with synching your phones phonebook.
-The inbuilt maps are very basic and not as good as Google Maps but are very handy in areas where you don’t have mobile network.
+Navigation is a bit tricky for first-time users but you get used to it after spending some time on it.
+The Bluetooth tech enables drives to make and receive hands-free calls along with synching your phone’s phonebook.
+The inbuilt maps are very basic and not as good as Google Maps but are very handy in areas where you don’t have a mobile network.
 I had to spend a couple of hours reading the manuals as operating the Maps can be a very tricky affair.

 Overall my experience with the Duster has been a mixed bag of feelings.
 I love the handling, suspension, features but hate the build quality.